Metadata Repositories

 LambentLight gets the Resources and Builds from Metadata folders or repositories.
 They just contain JSON files that tell the program where to download the resources and the builds that the CitizenFX Collective has made.
 Because they are simple folders with text files, the format is pretty simple:

-• resources/common, resources/gtav and resources/rdr2 contain files with the extended information of the resources (everything from the Download URLs, to manual patches that need to be done)
+builds.jsoncontains a list of CFX Build identifiers (the URLs can't be changed, and this is intentional)resourcescontains the information of the resources that can be installedresources/common.json,resources/gtav.jsonandresources/rdr2.jsoncontains the basic information for Common, FiveM and RedM resources (Name and Author only)resources/common,resources/gtavandresources/rdr2contain files with the extended information of the resources (everything from the Download URLs, to manual patches that need to be done)

 Creating new Repositories